Caetano Pinto de Miranda Montenegro, 1st Marquis of Vila Real da Praia Grande: Governor of Pernambuco

-In 1808, Caetano Pinto asked for the recruitment of a thousand Pernambucanos for the ocupation of Cayenne, during the Peninsular War.
+In 1808, Caetano Pinto asked for the recruitment of a thousand Pernambucanos for the occupation of Cayenne, during the Peninsular War.
 Despite the protests from the population, 300 men were recruited for the military operation in 1809.

 On 12 October 1808, Caetano Pinto created a bank and distributed shares that were isent of attachment and debt.
 According to the historian Francisco Muniz Tavares, this process lead to a raise in the cost of life in Pernambuco, as there was no gold reserve equivalent to its value.

 Caetano Pinto received a report about the Pernambucan Revolt conspiracy on 1 March 1817.
 On 4 March, he made his troops swear obedience to the monarchy and the harmony between Brazilians and Portuguese and on the 5th he made a speech to Recife population, saying that Brazil would be elevated to a United Kingdom and all of them obeyed the same king.

 On the 6th, he issued an arrest order to several Freemasons of the English rite.
 Amongst the accused were three artillery Captains, Domingos Teotônio Pessoa de Melo, José de Barros Lima and Pedro da Silva Pedroso.
 The Brigadeer Manoel Joaquim Barbosa de Castro went to Forte de São Tiago das Cinco Pontas to fulfill the order, but he was murdered by Lima.
 Most of the officials unleashed their swords in support of the conspirators and two Portuguese officials fled.

 After a few hours, the conspirators filled the streets and Caetano Pinto and his family fled to Forte de São João Batista do Brum.
 He then was obligated to renounce his post as governor and fled to Rio de Janeiro.